VysakhM7/Financial-Data-Analysis/README.md

 5. **Product Profitability Analysis**: Conduct a deeper analysis to find cost-reduction or pricing strategies that can improve profitability per product.

 ---

-This README file includes a structured overview and detailed analysis of key findings, which is ready to submit as part of your project portfolio.